 Privacy: Full privacy with no shared areas.

-3. Studios - Studios are self-contained spaces with a bedroom, bathroom, and kitchenette in one unit.
+3. Studios - Studios are self-independent spaces with a bedroom, bathroom, and kitchen in one unit.

 Privacy: Complete independence with private facilities.